Author: Randeep Singh / go to all Samkhya Karikas

 Prakriti has the root cause, or the potential to evolve into other elements under the presence of particular circumstances.
 When it evolves into other elements it manifests itself or its vyakta state.
 Just to recapitulate the main characteristics of these two main elements from which the entire creation is known to evolve through some pre-determined steps here is present the summary of their attributes.

-It doesn’t do anything as it is just the oberver
+- It doesn’t do anything as it is just the observer

 Thus, Prakriti and Purusha are the two fundamental elements, sources of all that is known as the universe.